-It is important to note that while some may see attitude constraint as a long-term attribute that develops via socialization from childhood (Campbell et al. 1960), it is also clear that constraint depends in fundamental ways on mass communications.
+It is important to note that while some may see attitude constraint as a long-term attribute that develops via socialization from childhood (Campbell, Converse, Miller, & Stokes, 1960), it is also clear that constraint depends in fundamental ways on mass communications.
 I will cite just two examples.
-First, citizens learn their issue positions from mass communications - even if they project their own beliefs onto candidates - as made abundantly clear by Lenz (2012).
-Second, elite polarization as communicated directly by elite action and indirectly by media coverage of elite action generates constraint; indeed, Levendusky (2009) shows clearly that as polarization increases so too does constraint.
-Thus, constraint depends on communication (also see Druckman et al. 2013).
+First, citizens learn their issue positions from mass communications-even if they project their own beliefs onto candidates-as made abundantly clear by Lenz (2012).
+Second, elite polarization as communicated directly by elite action and indirectly by media coverage of elite action generates constraint; indeed, Levendusky (2009) shows clearly that as polarization increases, so too does constraint.
+Thus, constraint depends on communication (also see Druckman, Peterson, & Slothuus, 2013).

 As in the case of information, there are problematic aspects to this criterion.
-First, as intimated, there continues to be an ongoing debate about the level of citizen constraint centering on how one measures issue attitudes (e.g., Achen 1975).
-For example, Ansolabehere et al. (2008: 299) show that using multiple items on policy questions and averaging across them produces "much more evidence of constraint and stability" than typically found in studies on constraint.
-Second, regardless of measurement issues, constraint remains a tricky criterion for informed opinion because one must identify the issues in question and whether they need be explicitly political (e.g., religious values may lead to diverging positions on issues).
+First, as intimated, there continues to be an ongoing debate about the level of citizen constraint centering on how one measures issue attitudes (e.g., Achen, 1975).
+For example, Ansolabehere, Rodden, and Snyder (2008, p.
+299) show that using multiple items on policy questions and averaging across them produces "much more evidence of constraint and stability" than typically found in studies on constraint.
+Second, regardless of measurement issues, constraint remains a tricky criterion for informed opinion because one must identify the issues in question and whether they need to be explicitly political (e.g., religious values may lead to diverging positions on issues).
 These first two problems, although significant, are minor in comparison with the next.

 The strongest challenge to the argument that constrained opinions are quality opinions is the possibility of motivated reasoning.
-This is the tendency to seek out information that confirms prior beliefs (i.e., confirmation bias), to view evidence consistent with prior opinions as more relevant and stronger (i.e., a prior attitude effect), and to spend more time resisting arguments inconsistent with prior opinions regardless of their objective merit (i.e., a disconfirmation bias) (Lodge and Taber 2013).
-Thus, a pro-Bush voter might interpret information suggesting Bush misled voters about the Iraq war as either false or as evidence of Bush's leadership in a time of crisis, rather than an indictment of his competence or honesty.
+This is the tendency to seek out information that confirms prior beliefs (i.e., confirmation bias), to view evidence consistent with prior opinions as more relevant and stronger (i.e., a prior attitude effect), and to spend more time resisting arguments inconsistent with prior opinions regardless of their objective merit (i.e., a disconfirmation bias) (Lodge & Taber, 2013).10 Thus, a pro-Bush voter might interpret information suggesting Bush misled voters about the Iraq war as either false or as evidence of Bush's leadership in a time of crisis, rather than an indictment of his competence or honesty.
 This voter may then become even more supportive of Bush.

 Motivated reasoning occurs when people possess sufficiently strong opinions to guide their reasoning processes.
-It also takes place in the presence of partisan cues that anchor reasoning (see Bartels 2002, Gaines et al. 2007, Gerber and Huber 2009, 2010, Goren et al. 2009, Groenendyk 2010, Rahn 1993).
+It also takes place in the presence of partisan cues that anchor reasoning (see Bartels, 2002; Gaines et al., 2007; Gerber & Huber, 2009, 2010; Goren et al., 2009; Groenendyk, 2010; Rahn, 1993).
 Thus, people may evaluate a policy quite differently depending on whether they believe the policy's sponsor is a Democrat or Republican.
-A Democrat might view a Democratic policy as favoring Democratic principles (e.g., environmental protection), whereas he/she would see the same policy as opposed to such principles if sponsored by Republicans.
-Similarly, Democrats (Republicans) may view the economy as doing well during a Democratic (Republican) administration even if they would view the exact same conditions negatively if Republicans (Democrats) were in power (e.g., Bartels 2003; Gerber and Huber 2009, 2010, Lavine et al. 2012).
+A Democrat might view a Democratic policy as favoring Democratic principles (e.g., environmental protection), whereas he or she would see the same policy as opposed to such principles if sponsored by Republicans.
+Similarly, Democrats (Republicans) may view the economy as doing well during a Democratic (Republican) administration even if they would view the exact same conditions negatively if Republicans (Democrats) were in power (e.g., Bartels, 2003; Gerber & Huber, 2009, 2010; Lavine, Johnston, & Steenbergen, 2012).